-(2) The service-based vesting condition is satisfied as to 1⁄2 of the total shares of common stock underlying the RSU award on May 15, 2023 and the remaining 1⁄2 of the total shares on November 15, 2023, subject to Mr. Yan's continued service to us through the applicable vesting date.
-Pursuant to Mr. Yan's offer letter for his interim CEO role with us, if, prior to May 15, 2023, we terminated Mr. Yan's employment, Mr. Yan was no longer our Interim Chief Executive Officer or Mr. Yan was not appointed as our Chief Executive Officer, then 1⁄2 of the total shares of common stock underlying the RSU award would be eligible to vest on the first Company Vesting Date thereafter; however, Mr. Yan is no longer eligible for such acceleration benefit due to his transition to the permanent Chief Executive Officer role, effective as of February 21, 2023.
+The service-based vesting condition is satisfied as to 1⁄2 of the total shares of common stock underlying the option on March 27, 2023 and the remaining 1⁄2 of the total shares on September 27, 2023, subject to Mr. Yan's continued service to us through the applicable vesting date.
+Pursuant to Mr. Yan's offer letter for his interim CEO role with us, if, prior to March 27, 2023, we terminated Mr. Yan's employment, Mr. Yan was no longer our Interim Chief Executive Officer or Mr. Yan was not appointed as our Chief Executive Officer, then 1⁄2 of the total shares of common stock underlying the option would be eligible to immediately vest; however, Mr. Yan is no longer eligible for such acceleration benefit due to his transition to the permanent Chief Executive Officer role, effective as of February 21, 2023.

+As granted, the service-based vesting condition could be satisfied as to 1/4th of the total shares of common stock underlying the RSU award on November 15, 2023 and 1/16th of the total shares of common stock underlying the RSU award on each of the quarterly Company vest dates occuring after the initial vest date, subject to Mr. Talwar's continued service to us through the applicable vesting date.
 The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th.

-- (3) The service-based vesting condition is satisfied as to 1⁄2 of the total shares of common stock underlying the option on March 27, 2023 and the remaining 1⁄2 of the total shares on September 27, 2023, subject to Mr. Yan's continued service to us through the applicable vesting date.
-Pursuant to Mr. Yan's offer letter for his interim CEO role with us, if, prior to March 27, 2023, we terminated Mr. Yan's employment, Mr. Yan was no longer our Interim Chief Executive Officer or Mr. Yan was not appointed as our Chief Executive Officer, then 1⁄2 of the total shares of common stock underlying the option would be eligible to immediately vest; however, Mr. Yan is no longer eligible for such acceleration benefit due to his transition to the permanent Chief Executive Officer role, effective as of February 21, 2023. - (4) As granted, the service-based vesting condition could be satisfied as to 1/4th of the total shares of common stock underlying the RSU award on November 15, 2023 and 1/16th of the total shares of common stock underlying the RSU award on each of the quarterly Company vest dates occurring after the initial vest date, subject to Mr. Talwar's continued service to us through the applicable vesting date.
-The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th. - (5) As granted, the service-based vesting condition could be satisfied as to 1/16th of the total shares of common stock underlying the option on May 15, 2022 and 1/16th of the total shares of common stock underlying the option on each of the quarterly Company vest dates occurring after the initial vest date, subject to Mr. Talwar's continued service to us through the applicable vesting date.
-The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th. - (6) The service-based vesting condition is satisfied as to 1/12th of the total shares of common stock underlying the RSU award on each of the quarterly Company vest dates after the Vesting Commencement Date, subject to the executive officer's continued service to us through the applicable vesting date.
-The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th. - (7) The service-based vesting condition is satisfied as to 1/8th of the total shares of common stock underlying the RSU award on February 15, 2023 and 1/8th of the total shares of common stock underlying the RSU award on February 15, 2023 to 1/8th of the total shares of common stock underlying the total shares of common stock underlying the result award on each of the quarterly Company vest dates occurring after the initial vest date, subject to Mr. Shah's continued service to us through the applicable vesting date.
+(5) As granted, the service-based vesting condition could be satisfied as to 1/16th of the total shares of common stock underlying the option on May 15, 2022 and 1/16th of the total shares of common stock underlying the option on each of the quarterly Company vest dates occurring after the initial vest date, subject to Mr. Talwar's continued service to us through the applicable vesting date.
+The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th.

+The service-based vesting condition is satisfied as to 1/12th of the total shares of common stock underlying the RSU award on each of the quarterly Company vest dates after the Vesting Commencement Date, subject to the executive officer's continued service to us through the applicable vesting date.
+The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th.

+(7) The service-based vesting condition is satisfied as to 1/8th of the total shares of common stock underlying the RSU award on February 15, 2023 and 1/8th of the total shares of common stock underlying the RSU award on each of the quarterly Company vest dates occurring after the initial vest date, subject to Mr. Shah's continued service to us through the applicable vesting date.
 The quarterly Company vest dates are February 15th, May 15th, August 15th and November 15th.